-Three students from the University of North Carolina at Chapel Hill were selected as recipients of the 2019 William D. Weir Honors Fellowship in Asian Studies, a program designed for students who have started their Chinese language journey and would like to develop advanced working language skills.
+Three students from the University of North Carolina at Chapel Hill were selected as recipients of the 2020 William D. Weir Honors Fellowship in Asian Studies, a program designed for students who have started their Chinese language journey and would like to develop advanced working language skills in order to bridge the linguistic and cultural divides between our two nations.

-Second-year students Mattias Miller and Owen Warmuth and third-year student Judy Cheng will join the ranks of Carolina students and alumni who have been awarded the prestigious Weir Fellowship during the program’s many successful years.
+Tanisha Paul, Ray Shealy and Gabrielle Rousey will join the ranks of Carolina students and alumni who have been awarded the prestigious Weir Fellowship.
 Recipients spend the spring semester in Beijing for intensive language study at the CET Chinese Language Center hosted at Capital Normal University.
 They then devote eight weeks during the summer to an internship in Shanghai to put their advanced professional language skills in application.
 Internships are customized to match a broad range of student interests, from law and business to the arts, journalism, and health and human services.

 William D. Weir Honors Fellowships in Asian Studies offer Carolina undergraduates a unique opportunity to develop their language skills and gain practical, independent work experience in China.
 The fellowship is open to all UNC Chapel Hill undergraduates with at least three semesters in residence, a 3.2 GPA or higher, and at least three semesters of Chinese language.